alirezanet/Gridify/site/docs/guide/autoMapper.md

 ```

 ## GridifyTo!
+Filtering, Ordering, Paging, and Projection are all done with GridifyTo.

-Gridify library does not have a built-in GridifyTo method because we don't want to have AutoMapper dependency. but if you are using AutoMapper in your project, I recommend you to add the bellow extension method to your project.
+Gridify library does not have a built-in GridifyTo extension method because we don't want to have AutoMapper dependency. but if you are using AutoMapper in your project, I recommend you to add the bellow extension method to your project.

 ``` csharp
 public static Paging<TDestination> GridifyTo<TSource, TDestination>(this IQueryable<TSource> query,